Skip to main content

 • unstructured data,

-• machine learning workloads,
+• machine learning,

-The lake era: scale and flexibility become dominant
+The lake era: scale becomes the constraint

-Data lakes represented a major inversion of warehouse assumptions.
+Data lakes represented a dramatic inversion.

 Instead of:

-the philosophy shifted toward:
+the philosophy became:

-• ingest semi-structured information,
+• ingest semi-structured data,

-• and separate storage economics from compute economics.
+• and decouple storage from compute economics.

-Architecturally, this was transformative.
+Architecturally, this was a huge shift.

 • schema drift,